-The key thing here is that they MUST sign up, you must get their permission and you must NOT include people who haven’t given you their explicit permission to email them or you’re breaking a ton of spam laws.
+The key thing here is that they MUST sign up / positively OPT IN, you must get their permission and you must NOT include people who haven’t given you their explicit permission to email them or you’re breaking a ton of spam laws and flouting GDPR.

 This could include: